Book of Optics: Vision theory

 Before the Book of Optics was written, two theories of vision existed.
 The extramission or emission theory was forwarded by the mathematicians Euclid and Ptolemy, who asserted that certain forms of radiation are emitted from the eyes onto the object which is being seen.
 When these rays reached the object they allowed the viewer to perceive its color, shape and size.
 An early version of the intromission theory, held by the followers of Aristotle and Galen, argued that sight was caused by agents, which were transmitted to the eyes from either the object or from its surroundings.

 Al-Haytham offered many reasons against the extramission theory, pointing to the fact that eyes can be damaged by looking directly at bright lights, such as the sun.
-He claimed the low probability that the eye can fill the entirety of space as soon as the eyelids are opened as an observer looks up into the night sky.
+He wrote of the low probability that the eye can fill the entirety of space as soon as the eyelids are opened as an observer looks up into the night sky.
 Using the intromission theory as a foundation, he formed his own theory that an object emits rays of light from every point on its surface which then travel in all directions, thereby allowing some light into a viewer's eyes.
 According to this theory, the object being viewed is considered to be a compilation of an infinite number of points, from which rays of light are projected.

 Light and color theory

-In the Book of Optics, al-Haytham claimed the existence of primary and secondary light, with primary light being the stronger or more intense of the two.
+In the Book of Optics, al-Haytham hypothesized the existence of primary and secondary light, with primary light being the stronger or more intense of the two.
 The book describes how the essential form of light comes from self-luminous bodies and that accidental light comes from objects that obtain and emit light from those self-luminous bodies.
 According to Ibn al-Haytham, primary light comes from self-luminous bodies and secondary light is the light that comes from accidental objects.
 Accidental light can only exist if there is a source of primary light.
 Both primary and secondary light travel in straight lines.
 Transparency is a characteristic of a body that can transmit light through them, such as air and water, although no body can completely transmit light or be entirely transparent.
 Opaque objects are those through which light cannot pass through directly, although there are degrees of opaqueness which determine how much light can actually pass through.
 Opaque objects are struck with light and can become luminous bodies themselves which radiate secondary light.
 Light can be refracted by going through partially transparent objects and can also be reflected by striking smooth objects such as mirrors, traveling in straight lines in both cases.

-Al-Haytham presented many experiments in Optics that upheld his claims about light and its transmission.
-He also claimed that color acts much like light, being a distinct quality of a form and travelling from every point on an object in straight lines.
+Al-Haytham presented many experiments in Optics that upheld his theories about light and its transmission.
+He also wrote that color acts much like light, being a distinct quality of a form and travelling from every point on an object in straight lines.
 Through experimentation he concluded that color cannot exist without air.